petrfilip/shared-todolist/README.md

 npm run build
 ```

--copy content of /api to server
+- copy content of /api to server

--copy content of /client/build to server
+- copy content of /client/build to server

--copy /.htaccess to server
+- copy /.htaccess to server

 ## Development